What is “Target Market”?

-If you sell office supplies and offer delivery as something that sets your business apart – that is a service, not a benefit.
+Understanding the difference between a “feature” and a “benefit” to your client or customer is an important step – and one that entrepreneurs often misunderstand.
+Embrace it, and you’ll be heads above your competitors.If you sell office supplies and offer delivery as something that sets your business apart – that is a service, not a benefit.
 The benefit to the customer is that your delivery service saves busy small business owners from having to pay someone to drive to the store to buy a pen.

 Write down three to four benefits you offer your clients.

-7. Identify the Pains and Dreams for Each Market Segment
+5. Identify the Pains and Dreams for Each Market Segment

 Your business likely pitches to multiple market segments.